-We have one of the largest and most modern public ambulance fleets in the world, made up of over 1,500 vehicles, of which 999 are front line ambulance vehicles with an average age of 18 months.
+We have one of the largest and most modern public ambulance fleets in the world, made up of 1,500 vehicles, of which over 1,000 are front line ambulance vehicles with an average age of 18 months.
 The majority of our fleet is leased for a maximum period of three years, with the exception of Toyota Landcruiser that are leased for four years.
 We replace approximately 400 vehicles per year, of which 300 are front line vehicles.
 The Ambulance road fleet travels approximately 35,000,000 kilometres per year; this equals approximately 100,000 kilometres per day.

 Our current fleet of vehicles includes*: